Wellington Main Street Board of Directors Election to End Thursday Followed by Annual Meeting

-Voting for the 2021 Wellington Main Street Board of Directors will end Thursday, November 12 at 5 pm and will be followed by the Wellington Main Streets Annual Meeting being held virtually Friday, November 13 at 7 pm.
+Voting for the 2021 Wellington Main Street Board of Directors will end Thursday, November 12, at 5 pm.
+It will be followed by the Wellington Main Streets Annual Meeting being held virtually Friday, November 13, at 7 pm.

-Those interested in casting their vote before Thursday, November 12 are required to be a current Wellington Main Street Board of Directors or Committee member, a building or business owner or be a resident within the Main Street Program Area in order to vote.
+Those interested in casting their vote before Thursday, November 12, are required to be a current Wellington Main Street Board of Directors or Committee member, a building or business owner, or be a resident within the Main Street Program Area to vote.
 The voting is open now and can be done confidentially at the link listed at the bottom of this page.

 Those who vote for the 2021 Main Street Board of Directors are encouraged to take a moment to read through all of the applicant statements and cast their votes.

 The Wellington Main Streets Annual Meeting will be broadcasted live on Zoom and Facebook LIVE due to precautions surrounding the COVID-19 pandemic.
-The Wellington Main Streets program is here to support businesses and encourages the community to check in regularly for new information regarding resources for COVID-19.
+The Wellington Main Streets program supports businesses and encourages the community to check in regularly for new information regarding resources for COVID-19.

 Northern Colorado LiveMarket